 Risks & Rewards

 One of the main concerns companies have when it comes to TTM is the issue of classification.
-Misclassifying workers as independent contractors or freelance workers when they should be employees (or vice versa) can lead to serious tex and employment law violations.
+Misclassifying workers as independent contractors or freelance workers when they should be employees (or vice versa) can lead to serious employment law violations.

 Rickerd states when talent acquisition and engagement are managed in a holistic way, enterprise companies are empowered to: